Refund

 cardAccount

-2. Our system will processes the refund and returns a response indicating the outcome.
+2. If all system-level validations pass, our system will processes the refund and returns a response indicating the outcome.
 You can learn the outcome of the request via GET /checkout/v3/payment/{id} or wait for the Refund webhook.
 You can determine the result by checking the status and responseCode fields in the response.

 1. status: The primary outcome of the transaction, either Approved or Declined.